Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

                            └───────────────────────────┘
 ```

-We parse the 6 non-null bytes that `printf` spills from offset +68:
+We parse the 6 non-NULL bytes that `printf` spills from offset +68:

 ```python
 raw         = p.recvn(75)